kesihain/memori-back-end/README.md

 \*_this template is configured to use Peewee's PooledConnection, however, migrations using Peewee-DB-Evolve doesn't work well.
 A hack was used to not use PooledConnection when running migration.
 Pending investigation.
 There are no known side effects to run this template in production._

 ## Starting Server
+To access it on mobil you will need to
+1. run `flask run --host 0.0.0.0`
+2. Open command prompt run `ipconfig`
+3. Check the ipv4 url and use it as the origin for backend api endpoint call url path
 ```
 flask run
 ```